 When going outdoors, dress warmly and stay dry.
-Adults and children should wear a hat, scarf or knit mask to cover face and mouth; sleeves that are snug at the wrists, mittens (they are warmer than gloves), a water-resistant coat and boots, and several layers of loose-fitting clothes.
+Adults and children should wear a hat, scarf or knit mask to cover face and mouth; sleeves that are snug at the wrists, mittens (warmer than gloves), a water-resistant coat and boots, and several layers of loose-fitting clothes.

-Serious health problems such as hypothermia and frostbite can be caused by prolonged exposure to the cold.
+Serious health problems such as hypothermia and frostbite can result from prolonged exposure to the cold.
 Watch for loss of feeling and white or pale appearance in extremities such as fingers, toes, ear lobes and the tip of the nose.
 Signs of hypothermia include uncontrollable shivering, memory loss, disorientation, incoherence, slurred speech, drowsiness and apparent exhaustion.
-In both cases, residents should get medical attention immediately if symptoms are present.
+Residents should get medical attention immediately if symptoms are present.

 For timely severe weather and emergency notifications, go to https://alert.montgomerycountymd.gov and sign up for Alert Montgomery.
 Warnings and emergency updates will be sent directly to your cell phone and/or email address.
 The service is free, but text charges may apply, so check with your cell phone carrier before selecting text alerts.
 Information is also available on the County’s website at http://www.montgomerycountymd.gov/snow.